khanhduong95/Open-Tux-World/README.md

 # Models & Textures Licenses

-  Unless otherwise stated, all artworks (models, textures, .etc) are released under the terms of the Creative Commons Attribution 4.0 license
+  Unless otherwise stated, all artworks (models, textures, etc.) are released under the terms of the Creative Commons Attribution 4.0 license